-3.7: Manage by objectives
+3.7: Manage by Objectives

-Although road safety has always taken an evidence based approach to road engineering and road user education, the availability and quality of road safety data is continuously improving.
+Although road safety has always taken evidence based approaches to road engineering and road user education, the availability and quality of road safety data is continuously improving.
 Partnership working and a shared responsibility for road safety across the system offers an ever increasing insight into the causes and consequences of road injury in Somerset.

-Effective management of a safe road system requires a focus on results and the achievement of safety objectives or outcomes9 Analysis of results and trends, alongside research, helps to inform the system on how best to prioritise and allocate resources for interventions.
-Please see Appendix A for Somerset County Council's current road safety key performance indicators.
+Effective management of a safe road system requires a focus on results and the achievement of safety objectives or outcomes8.
+Analysis of results and trends, alongside research, helps to inform the system on how best to prioritise and allocate resources for interventions.
+Please see Appendix for Somerset County Council's current road safety key performance indicators.

-BOX 5: Somerset Road Safety Team
+Somerset Road Safety Team

-The Road Safety Team in Somerset contains an Accident Investigation and Prevention (AIP) team and an Education, Training and Publicity (ETP) team.
-In the 2016/17 financial year;
+The Road Safety Team in Somerset contains a Collision Investigation and Prevention (CIP) team and an Education, Training and Publicity (ETP) team.
+In the 2017/18 financial year;

-Somerset Road Safety engaged with and delivered talks and training to 11,801 people through 18 different types of delivery

-- 2129 pupils were trained in 'Bikeability' cycle safety training

-- 1065 tweets on road safety were posted
+- Somerset Road Safety engaged with and delivered talks and training to 25,410 people through a number of different types of delivery - 1973 pupils were trained in 'Bikeability' cycle safety training - Over 1.6 million impressions/reach were achieved through our social media channels - 3 safety engineering schemes were completed, two route treatments and a collision cluster site

-- 433,985 impressions were made on Twitter

-- 139,345 people were reached on Facebook

-- 15,284 engagements took place